TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 0 Your Shopping Cart is Empty FREE SHIPPING
 ORDERS OVER $50 Search Catalog Search

-**HURRY!
-LAST DAY FOR FREE DELIVERY BY 12/24!** On Orders of $50 Learn More
+**TIME IS RUNNING OUT** Order With Overnight Shipping to Get It by 12/24 Learn More

-**HURRY!
-LAST DAY FOR FREE DELIVERY BY 12/24!**
+**Order With Overnight Shipping to Get It by 12/24**
-On Orders of $50 Learn More
+Learn More

 In Stores &.
 Online

-STARTS NOW!
 FOR A LIMITED TIME!
 TAKE 60-70% OFF EVERYTHING INCLUDING OUR BEST-SELLING JEANS &.
 DOORBUSTERS!
 Shop Girls Doorbusters Shop Girls Jeans 60% Off Shop Guys Doorbusters Shop Guys Jeans 60% Off Exclusions Apply

 **TIME IS RUNNING OUT!** Free Online Order Pick Up!
 Get all your gifts in just a few clicks.
 Learn More